mohit-jethwani49/Push-Down-Automata/README.md

     git clone https://github.com/mohit-jethwani49/Push-down-automata.git
     ```

 2. Ensure that your web server is set up and running.
-Place the `thoc.php` file in the web server's root directory or any directory you prefer.
+Place the `index.php` file in the web server's root directory or any directory you prefer.

 3. Open your web browser and navigate to the location where you placed `index.php`.
 For example:
     ```